oroinc/documentation/backend/architecture/tech-stack/file-storage.rst

                 oro_gridfs:
                     mongodb_gridfs_dsn: 'mongodb://127.0.0.1:27017/media'

-As you can see from the example, the configuration of ``oro_gridfs`` adapter has the ``mongodb_gridfs_dsn`` parameter with the configuration of MongoDB DSN string.
+As you can see from the example, the configuration of the ``oro_gridfs`` adapter has the ``mongodb_gridfs_dsn`` parameter with the configuration of the MongoDB DSN string.
 The format of this string is the following:
 ``[protocol]://[username]:[password]@[host]:[port]/[database]``, where:

 - **protocol** is `mongodb`
-- **username** is username that has an access to the MongoDB database
+- **username** is the username that has access to the MongoDB database
 - **password** is the user's password
 - **host** is the hostname or IP address of the MongoDB server
-- **database** is the MongoDB database name should be used as GridGS storage
+- **database** is the MongoDB database name that should be used as GridGS storage

 .. _backend-file-storage-adapters-configuration-with-parameters.yml:

 File System Adapters Configuration with parameters.yml
 ------------------------------------------------------

-To simplify the configuration of the already existing Gaufrette adapters or filesystems, the `config/parameters.yml` file of your application can be used.
+To simplify the configuration of the already existing Gaufrette adapters or filesystems, you can use your application's `config/parameters.yml` file.

 To reconfigure an adapter, add the parameter with the ``gaufrette_adapter.[adapter_name]`` name, where ``adapter_name`` is the name of an existing adapter.

-The value of the parameter is the MongoDB DSN string described in the previous chapter starts with the ``gridfs:`` prefix.
+The parameter's value is the MongoDB DSN string described in the previous chapter, which starts with the ``gridfs:`` prefix.

 The following example shows the reconfiguration of the **public** adapter: